Hudson Valley Community College to Offer Courses in City of Albany This Fall

 CONTACT: Eric Bryant (518) 629-8072, email@example.com

 Thinking about going back to college?
-Hudson Valley Community College will offer more than 15 different evening courses at several locations in Albany beginning Monday, Sept.
-8.
+Hudson Valley Community College will offer nine different courses at two locations in Albany beginning Monday, Sept.
+14.

-The courses will be offered at Albany High School; the college’s Albany Extension Center, located at 175 Central Ave.; and at the Albany location of the Capital District Educational Opportunity Center, located near the Westgate Shopping Plaza.
+The courses will be offered at the college’s Albany Extension Center, located at 175 Central Ave. and at the Capital South Campus Center, located at 20 Warren Street.

 The college also provides credit-free training courses at the 175 Central Ave. site, including a pharmacy technician training program.